 In most guest houses there is no heating and therefore it’s freezing cold.
 In various cities such as Jaisalmer all daily activities are organized outside.
 Warming up somewhere inside is unfortunately not possible.
 If you travel during the winter, it’s best to take more than one warm sweater with you.
 A pair of warm socks, gloves and a jacket are also welcome.

-Besides the cold, the Christmas period may not be the ideal time to travel to Rajasthan.
+Besides the cold, the Christmas period may not be the ideal time to do a Rajasthan trip.
 The locals also have a holiday at this time, which makes it much busier than usual in tourist places.
-The prices of hotels and accommodations are also rising during this period.
+The prices of hotels and accommodations are also higher during this period.

 4. Tips for booking hotels and accommodations

 One of our biggest blunders was booking accommodations too late.
 Because we were traveling during the tourist high season, the best stays were already fully booked.
-Dissipointed, we then booked the leftovers at considerably higher prices.
+Disappointed, we then booked the leftovers at considerably higher prices.
+Even though India is one of the cheapest countries to travel, prices were pretty high for the quality you got in return.

 We booked quickly through booking and might have had to do a little more research.
 We often noticed that the descriptions in booking are not always true.
 For example, we booked a stay in Agra because it was a 10-minute walk from the Taj Mahal, but when we arrived it turned out to be 45 minutes.
 Also the pictures of the rooms didn’t always seem to correspond to reality.
 A little research before booking is required.